adamsmith142/adamsmith142.github.io/Publications.md

 **Smith, A.G.G.**, Fox, M., Miller, S.R., Anderson, L., In Review.
 Discovery of lithospheric drip explains active surface uplift in the Uinta Mountains.

 **Smith, A.G.G.** and Fox, M. In Review.
-Accounting for Spatial Gradiens in Landscapes with Large Topographic Inversions: Constraining the Concavity Index.
+Accounting for Spatial Gradients in Landscapes with Large Topographic Inversions: Constraining the Concavity Index.

 Fox, M., **Smith, A.G.G.**, Vermeesch, P., Gallagher, K., Carter, A., In Review.
 Origin of the Great Unconformity obscured by thermochronometric uncertainty.